-This one-day intensive seminar will change the way you think about pitching.
+This panel will change the way you think about pitching.

 We’ve all been there.
 We have a great idea, maybe we wrote it on spec, maybe we wrote out a formal pitch and sent it off to our dream publication.
 And then days went by, weeks went by and you never heard a word.
 You convince yourself the editor must be dead because you know your idea was amazing… but then you find the editor in question on twitter alive and kicking so it must mean they just weren’t interested.

 I’m betting that you’re a good writer, maybe you're even a great writer.
 I’m betting your story was actually pretty awesome.
 I’m also betting you made mistakes in your pitch letter without even realizing it and those mistakes cued your dream publication to say no or say nothing.

 This should never happen again.